 A Brief History: From Oscilloscopes to Desktops

-By the 1920s, CRTs were forming the backbone of early television sets.
+The origins of CRT technology trace back to German physicist Karl Ferdinand Braun, who invented the cathode-ray tube in 1897.
+Initially, these tubes were used in scientific instruments like oscilloscopes.
+By the 1920s, CRTs formed the backbone of early television sets.
 The leap to computer monitors came in the 1970s, with the Xerox Alto computer in 1973 featuring one of the first true computer monitors, utilizing CRT technology for its monochrome display.
 The 1980s and 90s saw rapid advancements, with IBM’s Color Graphics Adapter (CGA), Enhanced Graphics Adapter (EGA), and Video Graphics Array (VGA) standards pushing color and resolution capabilities significantly.
-By the late 1980s, color CRT monitors could offer resolutions like 1024×768 pixels, a considerable feat for the time.
+By the late 1980s, color CRT monitors could offer resolutions like 1024×768 pixels.
 This era truly cemented the CRT’s place as the dominant display technology for decades, until the early 2000s when more compact and energy-efficient LCD (Liquid Crystal Display) technology began to gradually displace them.
 By 2003, LCD monitors outsold CRTs for the first time, signaling the end of an era for mass production.

 The Undeniable Advantages: Why CRTs Still Shine